Supreme Court will take up state bans on gender-affirming care for minors

-WASHINGTON — (AP) — The Supreme Court on Monday jumped into the fight over transgender rights, agreeing to hear an appeal from the Biden administration seeking to block state bans on gender-affirming care.
+WASHINGTON — The Supreme Court on Monday jumped into the fight over transgender rights, agreeing to hear an appeal from the Biden administration seeking to block state bans on gender-affirming care.

 The justices’ action comes as Republican-led states have enacted a variety of restrictions on health care for transgender people, school sports participation, bathroom usage and drag shows.
 The administration and Democratic-led states have extended protections for transgender people, including a new federal regulation that seeks to protect transgender students.